piair338/discord-status-updator/readme.md

+This tool allow you to set a custom discord status only using your token.
-To use this programm, you must configure it with your token in the first lines
+You'll need to set your token in the first lines of the programm.
+Warning: it is agains discord TOS.
+I never encoutered a ban but be careful.